Permissions: A Primer, or: DACL, SACL, Owner, SID and ACE Explained

 - The primary group of the object (rarely used)

 - The discretionary access control list (DACL)

 - Control information

 It is important to remember that trustees referenced in SDs are always stored as binary SIDs.
-This is true for the owner, the primary group and any trustee in any access control list (ACL).
-This implies that there exists some mechanism which converts trustee names into SIDs and vice versa.
-This mechanism is a central part of the security accounts manager (SAM) and the Active Directory (AD).
-The former manages the account database on any NT based system (NT workstations, servers and domain controllers, Windows 2000, XP, …).
-The latter is only available on Active Directory Domain Controllers where it replaces the SAM.
+This is true for the owner, the primary group, and any trustee in any access control list (ACL).
+This implies that there exists some mechanism that converts trustee names into SIDs and vice versa.
+This mechanism is a central part of the security accounts manager (SAM) and of Active Directory (AD).
+The former manages the local account database on any NT based system (Windows NT right up to Windows 10, including the server variants).
+The latter is only available on Active Directory domain controllers where it replaces the SAM.

 The control information of an SD contains various bit flags, of which the two most important bits specify whether the DACL respectively SACL are protected.
 If an ACL is protected, it does not inherit permissions from its parent.
 Inheritance is discussed in more detail later.